 When do I need a Preliminary Ecological Appraisal?

-These are often required to accompany planning applications as a result of a NI Biodiversity Checklist assessment.
-Generally, if there is the potential for more than one type of protected species or habitat on site a Preliminary Ecological Appraisal is required, rather than a survey for a single species (e.g. Bats).
+Preliminary Ecological Appraisals (PEAs) are often required to accompany planning applications.
+This may be as a result of a NI Biodiversity Checklist assessment.
+Generally, if there is the potential for more than one type of protected species or habitat on-site Preliminary Ecological Appraisals are required.

 Cost: From £900*